echronos/echronos/pm/reviews/4q7VD0-simplify_task_workflow/Sebastian_Holzapfel.0.md

 pylib/task.py:80
 - This filename seems excessively long.
 Maybe '.keep'?
 Obviously a matter of preference though.

+[stg: I do prefer the long, but self-explanatory file name.
+Unless other reviewers also prefer a shorter name, I leave it as is.]

 pylib/task.py:102, 211
 - `git commit -a` scares me a little as it discourages checking for unintentionally committing an unrelated modification, but this is probably fine and unlikely to happen if someone is performing a review.